gokhanakaraman/FlightSearch/README.md

+# An Angular(v4.4.6) tutorial project.
+Flight Search Results Screen

+ > Search, sort and filter flights.The flight simulation data can be found in “flightData.json” and it will be used as if it was received from the backend server.

+>The data consists of hundreds of different flights from Istanbul to New York.
+The flight template in the codepen website above displays several information about the flight including:

+> * departure city
+  * arrival city
+  * departure airport
+  * arrival airport
+  * departure date
+  * arrival date
+  * marketing airlines (on top)
+  * operating airlines (as operator)
+  * flight
+  * class (single letter class info in the json, displayed as Class: “M”)

+ >The UI supports 2 sorting options:

+  > * Sorting by price
+    * Sorting by total duration

+ > The UI also supports 3 filter options:
+    * Departure take off time filter (00:00 to 24:00 time range slider)
+    * Return take off time filter (00:00 to 24:00 time range slider)
+    * Airlines (as checkbox list)

 # `angular-seed` — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it